sagemath/sage-archive-2023-02-01/src/doc/en/reference/coercion.rst

 4. Look for `Z` such that there is a coercion `\phi_A: A \rightarrow Z` and `\phi_B: B \rightarrow Z`, call `\phi_A` (a)._add_( `\phi_B` (b))

+These rules are evaluated in order; therefore if there are coercions in both directions, then the parent of a._add_b is A -- the parent of the left-hand operand is used in such cases.

 The same rules are used for subtraction, multiplication, and division.
 This logic is embedded in a coercion model object, which can